What Really Happened to Amanda Bynes? This Is How Hollywood Ruined Her Life

 All these incidents seemed shocking to fans, who always saw Bynes as a sweet and innocent Nickelodeon star.
 But there were clues all along that she might rebel against the same people who made her famous.

-As Nicki Swift reported, she was frustrated that she couldn’t fully transition from the innocent roles of youth into being taken seriously as an actress.
+As Nicki Swift reported, she was frustrated that she couldn’t fully transition from the innocent roles of youth into being taken seriously as an actor.
 “I’d love to do something that would shock people, something that’s against type. … I feel like people don’t know yet what I can really do,” she told Cosmopolitan in a 2008 interview.

 Negative media coverage didn’t help